logo

 타석.jpg2

-The batter’s box itself refers, as above, to the plate where the batter hits the baseball.
-The English expression Plate Appearance refers to a batter appearing at the plate, and when the batter finishes his turn at bat in any form, 1 is added.
-A batter who has finished his plate appearance necessarily belongs to one of the following three states.3
+The batter’s box itself refers, as shown above, to the plate where the batter hits the baseball.
+The English expression Plate Appearance refers to the batter appearing at the plate, and when the batter finishes his turn at bat in any form, 1 is added.
+A batter who has finished a plate appearance necessarily belongs to one of the following three states.3

 • He is put out.